MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 > [!NOTE]
 > - You can add multiple entities at once.
 > - Sales agent will have access to all columns in the added entities (tables in Dynamics 365 or objects in Salesforce).

+#### Dataverse search considerations for Dynamics 365

+For Dynamics 365, Sales agent uses [Dataverse search](/power-apps/user/relevance-search-benefits) to query CRM data.
+Dataverse search uses indexed Dataverse data to return results more efficiently.

+Points to note:

+- Enabling Dataverse search can increase storage usage because indexes are created for searchable tables.
+- The storage impact depends on the amount of data in the tables you include for Sales agent (and Dataverse search overall).
+- To reduce index-related storage costs, remove tables that you don't want to be indexed.
+However, if you remove tables from Dataverse search, you can't query them in Sales agent.

 ### Remove CRM entities from Sales agent